taoensso/faraday/README.md

 **Querying**: `query`, `scan`, `scan-parallel`.

-You can also check out the [official AWS DynamoDB documentation](http://aws.amazon.com/documentation/dynamodb/) though there's a lot of irrelevant Java-land complexity you won't need to deal with with Farady.
+You can also check out the [official AWS DynamoDB documentation](http://aws.amazon.com/documentation/dynamodb/) though there's a lot of irrelevant Java-land complexity you won't need to deal with with Faraday.
 The most useful doc is probably on the [DynamoDB data model](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DataModel.html).

 ## Performance